bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 06. image of fewd certificate (05) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image006.png"
   style="width:15%"
+  title="FEWD certificate image"
   alt="FEWD certificate image." />
 </p>

 This CSS Basics course is part of the [Front-End Web Developer (FEWD) Professional Certificate](https://www.edx.org/professional-certificate/w3cx-front-end-web-developer) program.
 To get this FEWD certificate, you will need to successfully pass all 5 courses that compose that program.
 Find out more on [w3cx.org](https://w3cx.org/)!